-A lack of structured and supervised venues and activities for the 11 – 16 year old age group was identified as one of the causes for an increasing rate of juvenile offending.
+A lack of structured and supervised venues and activities for the 11 – 16-year-old age group was identified as one of the causes of an increasing rate of juvenile offending.

 “The lack of appropriate facilities and activities for the youth of Charleville resulted in boredom and despondency which ultimately led to anti-social behavior and juvenile offending,” Acting Assistant Commissioner Tony Wright said.

-“This activity provides a stimulating, enjoyable and healthy activity and in the process helps police break down barriers.
-The game requires team work, communication and physical fitness and the development of these core skills is an additional major benefit,” he said.
+“This activity provides a stimulating, enjoyable and healthy activity and in the process helps the police break down barriers.
+The game requires teamwork, communication, and physical fitness and the development of these core skills is an additional major benefit,” he said.

 Youth Program Accolades